prataprc/prataprc.github.io.v1/_contents/compute-machines.rst

 Btw, processor got faster while memory lagged behind.

-Cache, build with costly high speed SRAM, was added that would bridge the gap between processor and memory.
+Cache, built with costly high speed SRAM, was added that would bridge the gap between processor and memory.

 That brings us to how the fastest machines are built,